SiirRandall/lsd-go/README.md

 Once again, I'd like to acknowledge the skill and excellence of the lsd-rs creator and their exceptional program.

+I would also like to express this is a work in progress.
+So there maybe bugs and fetures missing.
+I will fix and add over time.

 ## Features

 - List files and directories in a given directory.